Why do the Humanities matter today?

 “I created so many memories with so many new friends that I still keep in contact today!
 My HYP experience is something I will remember forever.”

-HYP welcomes applications from students aged 14 to 16.
+HYP welcomes applications from students aged 15 to 17.
+Application deadline is May 18th, 2018.

 HYP is committed to accessibility and offers bursaries on the basis of financial need.
-HYP also offers full scholarships to Indigenous students.
 Please contact us for more information.

 Applicants will need to provide: